JaneliaSciComp/gpt-semantic-search/README.md

 In order for the search webapp to generate links back to Slack messages, you must have a `SLACK_TOKEN` set in your environment.
 You can [generate one here](https://api.slack.com/tutorials/tracks/getting-a-token).

-For running the Wiki download, you must have a `CONFLUENCE_TOKEN` in your en`vironment.
+For running the Wiki download, you must have a `CONFLUENCE_TOKEN` in your environment.
 You can create one by logging into the wiki and selecting your profile in the upper right, then selecting "Personal Access Tokens".
 If you are at Janelia, [click here](https://wikis.janelia.org/plugins/personalaccesstokens/usertokens.action).

 ### Download data sources